alex-randles/MQI-Framework/README.md

 # MQI-Framework
-The Mapping Quality Improvement (MQI) Framework designed to improve the quality of R2[\RML\] mappings.
+The Mapping Quality Improvement (MQI) Framework designed to improve and maintain the quality of R2[\RML\] mappings.